ldriemeier/FEA-using-DNN/README.md

 Uploading four files:
 1. the dataset containing the areas, `areas24.csv`;
 2. displacements and reaction force along the time, `FinalResult.csv`;
+3. the dataset with all models with snap-back instability behaviour.

 If you prefer generate new data, we suggest to use the student version of the software [Abaqus](https://edu.3ds.com/en/software/abaqus-student-edition).
 The following files are available here:
  1. To generate random areas `gera_areas_24.py`;